 Check Processing Procedures

-- Primary accounts payable payments are generated every Thursday.
-Supplemental checks and ACH payments are generated every Friday.
+- Accounts payable payments are generated every Thursday.
 The University's payment terms are generally 30 days after the invoice date, unless a discount is offered by the vendor for early payment.
 Employees should never promise payment sooner than the 30 day cycle without prior approval from the Controller.

 - Payments to individuals are generally made within 30 days of receipt of the request to our office.
 Please note that a W-9 must be on file before reimbursement to an individual can be made.
 W-9's will be held for 2 years, after which a new W-9 must be submitted.